geronimocharlie/cognitive_modeling_playground/context_aware_image_captioning/readme.md

 #### CUB Datasest

 ##### Option A: preprocessed (recommended)
 Please download the preprocessed dataset and place it under the 'data_cub' folder.
-You can download it from [here](https://drive.google.com/file/d/1WSlU_22In3sfHCGV6_KXlgfTDR6OR0-L/view?usp=sharing)
+You can download it from [here](https://drive.google.com/file/d/1WSlU_22In3sfHCGV6_KXlgfTDR6OR0-L/view?usp=sharing).
+For the beamsearch to work, please also download the captions from [here](https://drive.google.com/file/d/0B0ywwgffWnLLZW9uVHNjb2JmNlE/view) and place them under data_coco.
+(Needed for the vocabulary)

 ##### Option B: preprocess yourself